shelfio/aws-lambda-libreoffice/readme.md

   // assuming there is a document.docx file inside /tmp dir
   // original file will be deleted afterwards

-  if (!canBeConvertedToPDF('document.docx')) {
+  // it is optional to invoke this function, you can skip it if you're sure about file format if (!canBeConvertedToPDF('document.docx')) {
     return false;
   }